-§ 145-21 Irrigation wells.
+§ 330-11 Irrigation wells.

-- A. Irrigation wells shall be deep wells (bedrock; 100-foot minimum deep well). - B. To prevent cross-connection of potable and nonpotable water supplies, no dwelling shall be served in any capacity by both a private well and the Town of Harvard's public water system unless the two water systems are completely separate.
-In addition to such a complete separation, a backflow protection device, approved by the Plumbing Inspector and the public water supplier, must be installed in the dwelling to prevent backflow and cross-connections with the Town's public water supply. - C. Irrigation wells shall provide water through sprinkler heads or through spigots mounted on the well head.
-The Board of Health prohibits the use of sillcock spigots for irrigation wells. - D. Conversion of a preexisting drinking water well to an irrigation well shall require permitting and approval by the Harvard Board of Health. - E. No irrigation well or nonessential well shall be permitted in Zone II of a public water supply. - F. There shall be no plumbing connecting an irrigation well to a habitable structure. - G. The well will not be used for consumption.
-All spigots served by an irrigation well, in addition to the well itself, must be identified by a firmly attached yellow metal tag having the shape of a four-inch equilateral triangle bearing the legend "NOT SAFE FOR HUMAN CONSUMPTION" in letters not less than 7/16 inch in height. - H. All irrigation wells shall post a sign (eight inches by 12 inches) notifying the public that it is in fact an "irrigation well in use."
+- A. Irrigation wells shall be deep wells (bedrock; one-hundred-foot minimum deep well). - B. To prevent cross-connection of potable and non-potable water supplies, no dwelling shall be served in any capacity by both a private well and the Town of Groton's or West Groton Water Supply District's (WGWSD) public water system unless the two water systems are completely separate.
+In addition to such a complete separation, a backflow protection device, approved by the plumbing inspector and the public water supplier, must be installed in the dwelling to prevent backflow and cross-connections with the Town's or WGWSD's public water supply. - C. Irrigation wells shall provide water through sprinkler heads or through spigots mounted on the well head.
+The Board of Health prohibits the use of sill-cock spigots for irrigation wells. - D. Conversion of a preexisting drinking water well to an irrigation well shall require permitting and approval by the Board of Health.